 Bring your own car

 Getting around in Zurich by car is not very convenient.
 Especially finding a parking lot is annoying and fines are pretty expensive.
 It can be useful though to get around in Switzerland.
 After being registered at the Kreisbüro, you can get an allowance for blue zone parking.
 This costs you 20 CHF per month or 180 CHF per year.
 You can get your personal parking spot, but this might be very expensive (ranging from 100 – 300 CHF/month).
+If you need a car just for a day or so check out Mobility.
+It's a popular car sharing service in Switzerland.
+They have around 3000 cars throughout Switzerland and relatively good conditions for renting.

 To be allowed to use highways you need to buy a so-called “Autobahn-Vignette”.
 It costs 40 CHF and is valid for a year.
 You have to switch to a Swiss licence plate and apply for a Swiss driving licence after having lived in Switzerland for more than one year.